By Roland Sigurdson

 Over time, fisheries managers have worked to provide high quality trout fisheries in systems that are being impacted by increased human activity on the landscape.
 In order to meet this need, DNR turned to some additional species of trout that were better adapted to survive in streams that were not as pristine as they had been historically.
 Rainbow trout and brown trout were introduced to most streams that had become too marginal for the sensitive brook trout to survive.
 Additionally, salmon species were introduced to Lake Superior when the native lake trout populations spiraled downward as a result of over harvest by commercial anglers and parasitism by the invasive sea lamprey.

 But are these places to take kids fishing?
 Absolutely!!
 You no longer have to wear tweed jackets and dapper hats to fish for trout!
 Most of these streams and lakes are very kid-friendly and accessible to the public.
-There are tremendous resources available on trout streams and lakes to be found at:
+There are tremendous resources available on trout streams and lakes.

 Catching trout can be a challenge, but kids have been doing it for centuries.
 Should yours be any different?
 I don’t think so.